psf/sboms-for-python-packages/README.md

 This subproject will require the above subproject to be complete to be "ready for submission" to be reviewed and approved, but is not blocked on starting the draft PEP and discussion process.

-* New core metadata field: `Sbom-File` for specifying the location(s) of one or more SBOM files in a distribution.
+* New core metadata field: `Sbom-File` for specifying the location(s) of one or more SBOM files in a package.
 New package metadata version for the new field.
 * pyproject.toml field `sbom-files` added to `[project]` table for conditional and unconditional inclusion of SBOM documents in Python packages.
   Conditional SBOM files use markers.
-* New directory for containing SBOM files (`/.dist-info/sboms/`) in Python distributions and installed locations.
+* New directory for containing SBOM files (`/.dist-info/sboms/`) in Python packages and installed locations.
   This directory will be similar to the [`/.dist-info/licenses/` directory specified in PEP 639](https://peps.python.org/pep-0639/#license-files-in-project-formats).
-* How to self-reference software within a Python distribution as an SBOM component.
+* How to self-reference software within a Python package as an SBOM component.
 * Provide all examples using common SBOM standards like CycloneDX and SPDX.
 Provide no preference to either standard.
 * Set of filtering requirements to add to popular package indexes like PyPI to ensure other tools are adhering to standards.
 * Adoption by two build backends/tools and PyPI.